About Us

 Clinical Scholars Program

-One-year professional development program for new and early faculty, to develop essential academic skills and jumpstart a successful career as an academic hospitalist.
-This program provides intensive mentorship and skills training in medical education, bedside teaching, POCUS, medical ethics, quality improvement methodology, evidence-based decision making, and leadership.
+One-year professional development program for new and early faculty to develop essential skills to jumpstart a successful career as an academic hospitalist.
+This program provides intensive mentorship and skills training in medical education, clinical reasoning, POCUS, medical ethics, quality improvement methodology, evidence-based decision making, and leadership.
 It also provides academic mentorship for development of scholarship.
-A detailed description is available here

 Addiction Medicine Fellowship